joserollan4/joserollan4/README.md

 ## *Hello!* 👋

-I am Paolo, a first year math student ➕➖✖️➗ at the University of the Philippines - Diliman.
+I am Paolo, a sophomore math student at the University of the Philippines - Diliman.
 <!--
 **joserollan4/joserollan4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.